A Correctly-Prepared Will

 1. Who should act as executor of your will?

-The executor of your will is the person you choose to pass legal responsibility for your financial obligations to.
-In other words, your executors will be responsible for dealing with things such as deciding when to sell your property for the best price, and ensuring that taxes like inheritance tax and capital gains tax are paid.
+The person you choose as the executor of your Will is legally responsible for your financial obligations after you’re gone.
+They decide when to sell your property for the best price if necessary, and ensure inheritance tax and capital gains tax are paid.

 2. Who should act as guardian to your children?

-You may wish to designate this responsibility to a couple.
-If this is the case, you will need to name the individual who will remain guardian in case of separation or divorce.
+As this is a big responsibility, you might want to ask a trusted couple to bear it together.
+In this case, you’ll also need to name the individual who will remain guardian in case of separation or divorce.

 “The preparation you had done before hand made the whole experience stress free.
 Most importantly you listened and took on board my wishes.”